Soil Testing & Amendments

 Hydrophobic “dry spot” risk

-If you’re also installing sod, this pairs best with our Soil Prep service to correct grade/compaction and blend a sod-ready base.
+If you’re also installing sod, this pairs directly with our Soil Prep service to correct grade, relieve compaction, and blend a proper sod-ready base before anything goes down.

 What to expect